Mechanical Engineering

 MEGN502.
 ADVANCED ENGINEERING ANALYSIS.
 3.0 Semester Hrs.

 (I) Introduce advanced mathematical and numerical methods used to solve engineering problems.
 Analytic methods include series solutions, special functions, Sturm-Liouville theory, separation of variables, and integral transforms.
 Numerical methods for initial and boundary value problems include boundary, domain, and mixed methods, finite difference approaches for elliptic, parabolic, and hyperbolic equations, Crank-Nicolson methods, and strategies for nonlinear problems.
 The approaches are applied to solve typical engineering problems.
-Prerequisite: This is an introductory graduate class.
 The student must have a solid understanding of linear algebra, calculus, ordinary differential equations, and Fourier theory.
 3 hours lecture.

 MEGN503.
 GRADUATE SEMINAR.
 0.0 Semester Hrs.